chinnucsk/erl_social/README.md

-platten sdk
+erl_social
 ============

-Platten_sdk is a sdk for connecting the thrid platform.
+Erl_social is a sdk for connecting the thrid platform.

 We can login ,get user info and send messages on third platform.